raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 Back in the early '90s, it was trendy to come up with parallel algorithms for problems like this.
 At the time, it wasn't clear what massively parallel hardware would look like, so computer scientists mostly used the [Parallel RAM] (PRAM) model.

-After publishing my stack monoid post, a colleague (TODO: decloak?) pointed me to the PRAM literature on parentheses matching, and in particular I found one paper from 1994 that is especially relevant: [Efficient EREW PRAM algorithms for parentheses-matching].
+After publishing my stack monoid post, a colleague pointed me to the PRAM literature on parentheses matching, and in particular I found one paper from 1994 that is especially relevant: [Efficient EREW PRAM algorithms for parentheses-matching].
 In particular, the in-place reduction is basically the same as their Algorithm II (Fig. 4).
 Sometimes studying the classics pays off!

 The PRAM model is good for theoretical analysis of how much parallelism is inherent in a problem, but it's not a particularly accurate model of actual GPU hardware of today.